 - Be mindful of copyright infringement—do not plagiarize written work and do not steal photos from other websites.

 - Public domain information contained in official pages must have requisite permission and appropriate citations.

 - The web is a diverse environment and not all browsers are equal.
-Test your page with browsers such as Chrome, internet Explorer, Mozilla Firefox and Safari.
+Test your page with browsers such as Chrome, Internet Explorer, Firefox and Safari.